Click the dropdown menus below to learn more about our upcoming audition process and for casting breakdowns!

 Auditions will be held at Actors Theatre @ Quapaw Quarter UMC (1601 S Louisiana St, Little Rock, AR 72206), and appointments will begin at 10:00am on Saturday and 1:00pm on Sunday.

-Those auditioning for The Prom, West Side Story, The Rocky Horror Show, and/or Hairspray are asked to prepare two contrasting 16-bar cuts that showcase your diverse strengths as a performer and vocal range.
-Those auditioning for For Colored Girls… & A Raisin in the Sun are asked to prepare one of the three provided sides.
+Those auditioning for West Side Story, The Rocky Horror Show, and/or Hairspray are asked to prepare two contrasting 16-bar cuts that showcase your diverse strengths as a performer and vocal range.
+Those auditioning for A Raisin in the Sun are asked to prepare one of the three provided sides.

 An accompanist will be provided.
 Karaoke tracks are acceptable if you don’t have sheet music.
 Actors may also feature their skills with piano, guitar, percussion, or other instruments if they would like to accompany themselves.
 If you sing acapella, you will be asked to sing something with the piano.